Redocly/redoc/README.md

 Open the HTML file in your browser, and your API documentation is shown on the page.

-Add your own `spec-url` to the `<redoc>` tag, this attribute can also be a local file.
+Add your own `spec-url` to the `<redoc>` tag; this attribute can also be a local file.
 The JavaScript library can also be installed locally using `npm` and served from your own server, see the [HTML deployment documentation](https://redocly.com/docs/redoc/deployment/html/) for more details.

 ### More usage options